dials/dials/doc/sphinx/index.rst

    links
    License <license>

-X-ray crystallography for structural biology has benefitted greatly from a number of advances in recent years including high performance pixel array detectors, new beamlines capable of delivering micron and sub-micron focus and new light sources such as X-FELs.
+X-ray crystallography for structural biology has benefited greatly from a number of advances in recent years including high performance pixel array detectors, new beamlines capable of delivering micron and sub-micron focus and new light sources such as X-FELs.
 The DIALS